Stoning in Islam: Shafi'i

 The Shafii school literature has the same Islamic law analysis as the Hanafi.
 However, it recommends, that the first stone be thrown by the Imam or his deputy in all cases, followed by the Muslim community witnessing the stoning punishment.

 Hanbali

-Hanbali jurist Ibn Qudamah states, "Muslim jurists are unanimous on the fact that stoning to death is a specified punishment for the married adulterer and adulteress.
+Hanbali jurist Ibn Qudama states, "Muslim jurists are unanimous on the fact that stoning to death is a specified punishment for the married adulterer and adulteress.
 The punishment is recorded in number of traditions and the practice of Muhammad stands as an authentic source supporting it.
 This is the view held by all Companions, Successors and other Muslim scholars with the exception of Kharijites."

-Hanbali Islamic law sentences all forms of consensual but religiously illegal sex as punishable with Rajm.
-However, Hanabali scholars insist that homosexuality among men must be punished by beheading, instead of Rajm as recommended by the Maliki madhab of Islam.
+Hanbali Islamic law sentences all forms of consensual but religiously illegal sex as punishable with stoning.
+However, Hanbali scholars insist that homosexuality among men must be punished by beheading, instead of stoning as recommended by the Maliki madhab of Islam.

 Maliki

 Maliki school of jurisprudence (fiqh) holds that stoning is the required punishment for illegal sex by a married or widowed person, as well as for any form of homosexual relations among men.
 Malik ibn Anas, founded of Maliki fiqh, considered pregnancy in an unmarried woman as a conclusive proof of zina.
 He also stated that contested pregnancy is also sufficient proof of adultery and any Muslim woman who is pregnant by a man who she is not married to, at the time of getting pregnant, must be stoned to death.
 Later Maliki Muslim scholars admitted the concept of "sleeping embryo", where a divorced woman could escape the stoning punishment, if she remained unmarried and became pregnant anytime within five years of her divorce, and it was assumed that she was impregnated by her previous husband but the embryo remained dormant for five years.